-Fig and date energy balls with raw cashews, chia seeds, and hemp seeds are a flavor-packed snack.
-This easy recipe comes together quickly in a food processor and is vegan and paleo.
+Fig and Date Energy Balls with raw cashews, chia seeds, and hemp seeds are a flavor-packed healthy snack.
+This easy recipe comes together quickly in a food processor and is customizable.

 It started with my first recipe for Paleo Fat Balls when I discovered how quick, easy, healthful and convenient these little bites of joy could be.

-From there, I started getting frisky with flavors and whipped up Vanilla Chai Fat Balls followed by Chocolate Fat Balls and Carrot Cake Fat Balls.
+From there, I started getting frisky with flavors and whipped up Vanilla Chai Fat Balls followed by Carrot Cake Fat Balls, Chocolate Chip Peanut Butter Oatmeal Protein Balls, as well as my Cranberry Almond Protein Balls.

-I also love the texture the chia seeds add to these balls…theyโre basically like a grain-free Fig Newton rolled up in a baller package.
+I also love the texture that the chia seeds add to these balls.
+The feel-good ingredients basically create a grain-free Fig Newton rolled up in a baller package.

 Ingredients for Fig and Date Energy Balls:

-Dried figs, pitted dates, cashews, chia seeds, hemp seeds, shredded coconut, vanilla extract, and a pinch of sea salt is all we need to make them happen!
+Dried figs, pitted dates, cashews, chia seeds, hemp seeds, shredded coconut, vanilla extract, and a pinch of sea salt is all we need to make this easy energy ball recipe.

 Where do you find dried figs and pitted dates?
 Both can be found at most grocery stores, typically in the bulk food section or near the dried fruit and nuts.